alimuneerkhan/portfolio/README.txt

-Solid State by HTML5 UP
-html5up.net | @ajlkn
+ali khan portfolio by alikhan
 Free for personal and commercial use under the CCA 3.0 license (html5up.net/license)